Bypolls: Voting underway in 54 assembly seats across 10 states, strict COVID-19 norms in place | Politics

 The death of Sira MLA B Satyanarayana, who was from the JD(S), and the resignation of RR Nagar Congress MLA Munirathna from the assembly, last year, led to the by-elections.
 The RR Nagar seat, part of the Bengaluru Rural Lok Sabha constituency represented by Congress state chief D K Shivakumar’s brother D K Suresh, is a prestigious issue for both the Congress and the BJP.
 The BJP has fielded former Congress MLA Munirathna while the Congress has put forward H Kusuma, wife of the late IAS officer D K Ravi.
 The JD(S) has fielded V Krishnamurthy.

 The BJP had earlier held this constituency, which Munirathna had won as a Congress MLA.
-CHHATTISGARH In Chhattisgarh, the death of former chief minister and JCC(J) legislator Ajit Jogi necessitated the by-election in the Marwahi assembly seat.
+CHHATTISGARH The death of former chief minister and JCC(J) legislator Ajit Jogi necessitated the by-election in the Marwahi assembly seat.
+Till 11 am, 21.52 per cent polling was recorded in the Scheduled Tribes (ST)-reserved seat where eight candidates are in the fray.

 TELANGANA Over 20 candidates are in the fray in the state’s Dubbak assembly constituency but the main contest is among the TRS, BJP and the Congress.
 The by-election is necessitated by the death of sitting TRS MLA Solipeta Ramalinga Reddy due to health problems in August this year.
 The TRS has fielded his widow Solipeta Sujatha.